 Information on neutering your dog: https://veterinarypartner.vin.com/default.aspx?pid=19239&id=4951454

 We recommend starting training as soon as possible.
 Start playing with their ears, feet and placing fingers in their mouth to get them used to being handled.
 We also recommend taking away their food regularly while they eat to decrease any possible food aggression issues.
 As a general rule, puppies can hold their urine as many hours as they are months old (2 months = 2 hours; 3 months = 3 hours, etc.).
 We recommend using a crate for potty training.
-Please contact me with any questions regarding this and We will be more than happy to go into more detail.
+Please contact us with any questions regarding this and we will be more than happy to go into more detail.

 It is also important to start socializing your puppy with other dogs as soon as possible.
 We recommend puppy dates, daycares, and dog parks after your puppy has had his/her full round of vaccines after 16 weeks of age.
 Until then only allow your puppy around other dogs you know are well taken care of and up to date on their annual vaccines/preventative care.

 Insurance is always a great idea to start as young as possible to get the cheapest rate.
 We have seen it save hundreds of lives.
-The health insurance We are most familiar with is Trupanion, but there are several other choices as well.
+The health insurance we are most familiar with is Trupanion, but there are several other choices as well.
 Things to ask: How much is the deductible?
 Do they cover genetic predispositions?
 What percentage of the bill do they cover?
 Do they cover preventative care?
 Do they pre-approve?
 There are several health insurances out there, so definitely feel free to research them.
-If you have any questions let me know!
+If you have any questions let us know!

-Other insurance options We have heard and dealt with seldomly are FIGO and Nationwide.
+Other insurance options we have heard and dealt with seldomly are FIGO and Nationwide.
 Here is a link that helps break down the different insurances for you and goes over how to choose: http://www.pet-insurance-university.com/index.html

 We are okay with giving treats in moderation (only 5% of your dogs diet should be treats) and some human food works just as well!!